jasonh-ynab/course-dbt/Projects/README-wk2-Project-JLH.md

 ```

 #### Question:
 HYPOTHETICAL: What are good indicators of a user who will likely purchase again?
 What about indicators of users who are likely NOT to purchase again?
-If you had more data, what features would you want to look into to answer this question?#### Answer
+If you had more data, what features would you want to look into to answer this question?
 #### Answer
 We have lots of pathways here.
 One short-term play is: we could look at the `events` table and see if there are users visiting the site or even adding to cart without having completed a recent purchase.